habibaraab/E-commerce-microservice/README.md

 ## 🛠️ Technologies Used

-- ⚡ **Spring Boot** → Core framework to build each service quickly.
+- ⚡ **Spring Boot** → Core framework to build each service quickly (spring web -spring Data Jpa -Lombok -Validation).
 - 🔍 **Spring Cloud Netflix Eureka** → Service Discovery (so services can find and register with each other).
 - 🚪 **Spring Cloud Gateway** → A single entry point to the system (API Gateway).
 - 🤝 **Feign Client** → Simplifies inter-service communication without boilerplate RestTemplate code.